 The U.S. Department of Agriculture (USDA) prohibits decrimination in all its programs and activities on the basis of race, color, national origin, age, disability and where applicable, sex, martial status, familial sastus, reviewed by three independent who require alternative means for communication of program information (Braille, large print, audioupe, etc.) should contact USDA's TARGET Center at 202-720-2600 (woice and TDD).
 To file a complaint of discrimination, write to USDA, Director, Office of Civil Righus, 1400 Independence Avenue SW, Washington, DC 20230-9410, or call 800-795-3272 (voice) or 202-720-6382 (TDD).
 USDA is an equal parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an Individuals income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
-Persons with disabilit reviewers using a double-blind process. and justice for all
+Persons with disabilit Expert This publication was peerreviewers using a double-blind process. opportunity provider and employer